samuelaguilera/sar-friendly-smtp/readme.txt

 = My emails are sent, debug log looks ok, but they're lost in the cyberspace, never reach the destination!
 Why life is so cruel with me?
 I'm going to cry! =

 Be happy man, life is life...
-Sending an email sucessfully does not guarantee you that it will reach the destination, an email goes thru many email servers before reach the recipient email inbox.
+Sending an email successfully does not guarantee you that it will reach the destination, an email goes thru many email servers before reaching the recipient email inbox.
 And finally, if your email reach the server that handles the inbox for the destination email address, it's this server who has the last word to decide if your email is going to be delivered to the recipient or not.

 Lots of things can be considered to reject your emails in destination without any notice: Content of the email triggering spam filters (i.e. too many links in your email content) or recipient server policy, bad reputation of your domain or SMTP IP, missing recommendations (i.e. SPF record)...
 It's a whole world man!